danskarda/clojurescript-build/README.md

 pretty well with regards to changes in `cljs` source files.
 However it ignores how changes in Clojure source files affect a build.
-If you only change a Clojure source file and none of the `cljs` source files your clj changes won't take.
+If you only change a Clojure source file and none of the `cljs` source files your `clj` changes won't take.

-This library rectifies this situation by noticing if a `clj` file in a `cljs` source path has changed, and if so it does one of two things:
+This library rectifies this situation by noticing if a `clj` file in your ClojureScript source paths has changed, and if so, it does one of two things:

-If the file contains macro definitions, it finds the cljs files that depend on those macro definitions and marks them for recompile.
+If the file contains macro definitions, it finds the ClojureScript files that depend on those macro definitions and marks them for recompile.

-If the file doesn't contain macro definitions, it marks all `cljs` files that depend on macros in the current set of source directories and marks them for recompile.
+If the file doesn't contain macro definitions, it takes all `cljs` files that depend on macros in the current set of source directories and marks them for recompile.

-It's simple strategy but leads to greatly improved compile times when working on `clj` source files.
+It's a simple strategy.
+But it leads to greatly improved incremental compile times when working on `clj` source files.

 ### Usage